 The Whangie

-Before reaching Loch Lomond and the Trossachs, why not take a brief trek up the Whangie hills, an easy climb with a peculiar crack separating parts of the mountains.
+Before reaching Loch Lomond and the Trossachs, why not take a brief trek up the Whangie hills, an easy climb with a peculiar crack separating parts of the mountains?

-Legend has it that the devil himself split Whangie in twain, but all we know is Whangie has become a popular climbing touchstone of the region.
+Legend has it that the devil himself split Whangie in twain, but all we know is that Whangie has become a popular climbing touchstone of the region.

 The Whangie is the perfect way to warm up your walking feet as you arrive at Loch Lomond and the Trossachs from other hotspot destinations like Edinburgh and Glasgow.